Mohammad Sarraf

 Researcher in Urban Planning & Design

 I am a researcher in urban and community planning.
-The majority of my current research projects are focused on exploring the intersection of neurodiversity and the built environment.
-Aligned with the concept of inclusive cities and with an emphasis on the element of diversity, I am examining the significance of architecture, spatial planning and decision-making processes in the ongoing paradigm shifts towards neurodiversity.
+With a background in architecture, I hold a PhD in Planning & Decision Analysis (KTH, 2015).
+My current research projects are focused on exploring the intersection of neurodiversity and the built environment.
+Aligned with the concept of inclusive cities, I am examining the significance of architecture, spatial form and the built environment in the ongoing paradigm shifts towards neurodiversity.

 I currently hold an associate affiliation with the Faculty of Health Sciences, Curtin University in Australia.
 Prior to joining RISE, my work experiences include being a senior consultant at WSP Stockholm, a researcher at Institutet för bostads- och urbanforskning (IBF), Uppsala University, and a visiting scholar at the University of British Columbia (UBC) in Vancouver, Canada.